Prevent Rust on Patio Furniture in After-Summer Storage

 - Wrought iron

 Special care must be taken to prevent rust on our metal outdoor furniture if it’s made with any of these materials – with some exception given to wrought iron furniture, commonly used to craft outdoor seating and tables for patios, landscaping, al fresco dining, gardens and decks.
 These pieces are heavy, durable, attractive painted or plain and are intended to last.
-However, wrought iron furniture still isn’t completely impervious, as it contains both iron and carbon and it can rust, especially if it’s lower-quality, gets dinged or pitted, isn’t cleaned of grime or is left out in the elements.
+However, wrought iron furniture like this furniture office set still isn’t completely impervious, as it contains both iron and carbon and it can rust, especially if it’s lower-quality, gets dinged or pitted, isn’t cleaned of grime or is left out in the elements.

 How Can I Prevent Rust of Patio Furniture in Winter Storage?